RahmanKM/neocortexapi/source/MyCloudProjectSample/Documentation/Improve SDR to Bitmap Cloud Implementation - KhanMushfiqur-Rahman.md

         /// <param name="inputFile">The main input file name for the experiment.</param>
         /// <param name="sdrTestFile1">First additional test file used in the SDR to Bitmap conversion.</param>
         /// <param name="sdrTestFile2">Second additional test file used in the SDR to Bitmap conversion.</param>
+        /// <param name="value1">Third additional input data for EncodeAndVisualizeSingleValueTest method in the SDR to Bitmap conversion.</param>
+        /// <param name="value2">Fourth additional input data for EncodeAndVisualizeSingleValueTest3 method in the SDR to Bitmap conversion.</param>
+        /// <param name="value3">Third additional input data for GeoSpatialEncoderTestDrawBitMap method in the SDR to Bitmap conversion.</param>
         /// <returns>A task that returns an experiment result object encapsulating details such as start and end times, accuracy, and test data.</returns>
         public async Task RunQueueListener(CancellationToken cancelToken)
         {